 - In June, UNTD received accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACS) retroactive to January 1, 2013.

-- The Commission issued its report, which made recommendations which focused on teaching, students, and affordability.
+- The Commission issued its report, which made recommendations focused on teaching, students and affordability.

 - The UNT Dallas Commission on Building the University of the 21st Century was formed.

 - Houston School Road north of I-20 is renamed University Hills Boulevard.

 - The second academic building was completed and occupied.

 - In the fall, UNTD welcomed its first freshman class.